mpollmeier/mpollmeier.github.io/_posts/2014-06-29-simple-dependency-injection-scala.markdown

 ```

 The idea is the same as e.g. in Spring: we instantiate a singleton object of MyService and 'inject' it into MyClient.
 And that's it.
 It's so simple, first I found it too straightforward to even blog about, but as more developers are joining the Scala ecosystem I think it's good to mention that there are alternatives to full blown DI frameworks.
 At work we've used this simple pattern all along and haven't looked back so far.

+Update: strictly speaking this pattern is not actually dependency injection, because the dependences are not injected from the outside.
+However, we get most of the benefits without having to pay extra in complexity or boilerplatey code for it.